 - Interactions with other LMS features, such as discussion forums or recommendations

-Because LMS data can be varied, it can be used to support almost any kind of learning analytics.
+Because LMS data can be varied, it can be used to support almost any kind of learning analytics for e-learning.
 Here are examples from each category of learning analytics:

 - Learner Analytics: Displaying a complete learner transcript across LMS and non-LMS platforms to empower learners and their managers to build a comprehensive picture of all their learning.